MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -BusyOnBusyEnabledType
 Setting this parameter lets you configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
-Valid options are: Enabled, Unanswered Disabled, UserOverride.
+Valid options are: Enabled, Unanswered, Disabled, and UserOverride.
 When set to Enabled, new or incoming calls will be rejected with a busy signal.
 When set to Unanswered, the user's unanswered settings will take effect, such as routing to voicemail or forwarding to another user.
-Set this to UserOverride to allow users to directly set their busy options from Calls settings in Teams app.
+When set to UserOverride, users can set their busy options directly from call settings in Teams app.

 ```yaml
 Type: String